APIv2#

 [...]

-# 5. Shutdown
+# 5. Close

-Backing up and restoring settings
+Backing up and restoring settings#

 Typically, scripts modify various program settings when they run (camera speed, star brightness, field of view, etc.).
 In order to leave Gaia Sky in the state it was before, scripts have the option to back up and restore the entire settings state of Gaia Sky.
 To do that, the APIv1 includes a few calls to push and pull settings states from an internal LIFO stack: